hiveot/hub.capnp/README.md

 > The HiveOT mandate is: 'Things Do Not Run (TCP) Servers'.

 When IoT devices don't run TCP servers they cannot be connected to.
 This removes a broad attack surface.
-Instead IoT devices connect to the hub using standard protocols for provisioning, publishing events, and subscribing to actions.
+Instead, IoT devices connect to the hub using standard protocols for provisioning, publishing events, and subscribing to actions.

 2. The secondary objective is to simplify development of IoT devices for the web of things.

 The HiveOT Hub supports this objective by handling authentication, authorization, logging, tracing, persistence, rate limiting, resiliency and user interface.
-The IoT device only has to send the TD of things it has on board, submit events for changes, and accept actions by subscribing to the Hub.
+The IoT device only has to send the TD document describing the things it has on board, submit events for changes, and accept actions by subscribing to the Hub.

 3. The third objective is to follow the WoT and other open standard where possible.